jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 If you are having troubles with loneliness and isolation, try to find an area where you can work surrounded by other people.
 Two options are co-working spaces and coffee shops.
 Alternatively, try to have social activities you regularly do with non-coworkers in your area.
 Having strong connections with non-coworkers can help combat loneliness.

 If I stay inside for more than a couple days, I get grumpy.
 I didn't realize this when I worked in an office.
-Noticing this has benefited my rock climbing, as I've made that my non-work social activity.
-Even if I merely go boulder by myself, being around other humans helps.
+Noticing this has benefited my rock climbing, as I've made that my main non-work social activity.
+Even if I merely go bouldering by myself, being around other humans helps.
 If you're working remotely and feeling grumpy, try to find an activity you can regularly do and see if doing that helps.

 ### Distractions

 This is the downside that non-remote workers most often identify.
 People assume that television and other distractions in your home are irresistible and will cause you not to get work done.
-In my experience, this isn't a problem.
 When you are working 100% remotely, you don't have the same distractions you have when you are only occasionally working remotely.
-You need to treat working remotely seriously.
+You can't do laundry every day.
+You only have so much TV you can watch.

+Personally, I don't have a problem with distractions when working at home.
+I know others that have.
+They mostly have when they first started working from home.
+When they first started working at home, they found themselves doing too much around the house.
+As a result, they worked late hours or felt like they weren't getting enough work done.
+Once you recognize the problem, it is possible to train yourself not to get distracted.

-Roommates, kids, and family interrupting you is another distraction.
-You can combat this by setting boundaries.
+Roommates, kids, and family are another (sometimes welcome) distraction.
+You can combat interruptions from others this by setting boundaries.
 Many of my co-workers have a rule that when their office door is closed, they are unavailable.
 I'll claim that co-workers interrupting you in an office are as distracting as the much rarer interruption from someone within your home.

 Employees that work remotely are typically choosing to work remotely.
+Once they get used to working remotely, distractions stop being a problem.
 They know they need to produce quality work and will take steps to make sure they do.

 ### Working too much

 When you first start working from home, you suddenly find yourself living in the same space that you work.
 This lack of change in location and commute makes it easy to keep working.
-You get invested in a problem and all of a sudden it is past the time when you really should stop working.
+You get invested in a problem and all of a sudden it is past the time when you should have stopped working.

 Even if you manage to stop working on time, it is easy to slip back into work mode.
 The computer setup I like to use in the evening is in the same location as my work setup.
 This makes it easy for me to take one more peek at our monitoring dashboards or check my work email.